prohand/VeeamTeamsNotifications/README.md

 # Compatibility

-Tested on Veeam Backup And Replication V11
+Veeam Backup And Replication V11 only

 ---
 ## Teams setup